ifnesi/1brc/README.md

 | pypy3 | calculateAverage.py | 286.33s | 9.57s | 746% | 39.665 |
 | python3 | calculateAverage.py | 378.54s | 6.94s | 747% | 51.544 |

-The file `calculateAveragePypy.py` was created by [donalm](https://github.com/donalm), a +2x improved version of the initial version (`calculateAverage.py`) when running in pypy3, even capable of beating the implementation using (DuckDB)[https://duckdb.org/] `calculateAverageDuckDB.py`.
+The file `calculateAveragePypy.py` was created by [donalm](https://github.com/donalm), a +2x improved version of the initial script (`calculateAverage.py`) when running in pypy3, even capable of beating the implementation using (DuckDB)[https://duckdb.org/] `calculateAverageDuckDB.py`.